f5devcentral/f5-corkscrew/README.md

     - SplitSession Client Profile
     - ...

+### test file output

+This includes most of the different pieces all in a single text file for example.
+This is way easier to read all the text output without being serialized for JSON structure.

+> latest test output file [devCloud01_conversionOutput.txt](./devCloud01_conversionOutput.txt)

-### output
+### JSON output

-theoretical full output of initiation of class should produce the following in an api form
+theoretical full json output should produce the following in an api form

-> check the test output files for other example outputs [\tests\devCloud01_conversionOutput.txt](.\tests\devCloud01_conversionOutput.txt)

 ```json
 {